 are placed in new ones, and cats who are thriving in the community are spayed or neutered and returned to their outdoor home if possible, or placed in a working home if not.

 And it means that for cats whose suffering can’t be remedied any other way, euthanasia will be available with the most kindness and comfort that can possibly be provided.
 Read more here.

 What does that mean for Boyle County Cats?

 In accordance with best practices, DBCHS won't subject healthy outdoor cats or kittens, feral cats, or unowned community cats to shelter intake.
 These cats are better off living where they are - even a day in a shelter is traumatizing for them and a positive outcome is not guaranteed.
-Instead, we are embracing "Trap/Neuter/Return" (TNR).
+Instead, we are embracing "Trap/Neuter/Vaccinate/Return" (TNR or TNVR).
 TNR helps stabilize cat colonies and stop the spread of disease and reproduction.
 TNR also dramatically reduces euthanasia.

 There are many Kentucky communities with successful TNR programs.
 The Joanie Bernard Foundation has granted well over $1 million to community cat spay/neuter programs in 8 Northern KY counties and 12 Central KY counties starting as far back as 2016.
 Outside of Kentucky, community cat programs are the norm.

 Healthy outdoor cats or kittens, feral cats, or unowned community cats can be fixed for free thanks to a generous grant from Bluegrass Area Development District.
 DBCHS will make an appointment with our veterinarian and provide resources including a humane trap ($50 deposit), blankets/towels, and food for bait.
 We can also offer tips and step-by-step instructions on how to safely trap outdoor cats.

 Please note that ear-tipped cats have already been surgically altered and vaccinated.
 You can leave those cats where they are knowing they will not reproduce or spread disease.